bvanderveen/httpmachine/README.md

         void OnResponseCode(HttpParser parser, int statusCode, string statusReason); }

-    public interface IHttpParserHandler
-    {
-        void OnMessageBegin(HttpParser parser);
-        void OnResponseCode(HttpParser parser, int statusCode, string statusReason);
-        void OnMethod(HttpParser parser, string method);
-        void OnRequestUri(HttpParser parser, string requestUri);
-        void OnFragment(HttpParser parser, string fragment);
-        void OnQueryString(HttpParser parser, string queryString);
-        void OnHeaderName(HttpParser parser, string name);
-        void OnHeaderValue(HttpParser parser, string value);
-        void OnHeadersEnd(HttpParser parser);
-        void OnBody(HttpParser parser, ArraySegment<byte> data);
-        void OnMessageEnd(HttpParser parser);
-    }

 Then, create an instance of `HttpParser`.
 Whenever you read data, execute the parser on the data.
 The `Execute` method returns the number of bytes successfully parsed.
-If value is not the same as the length of the buffer you provided, an error occurred while parsing.
+If the returned value is not the same as the length of the buffer you provided, an error occurred while parsing.
 Make sure you provide a zero-length buffer at the end of the stream, as some callbacks may still be pending.

     var handler = new MyHttpParserDelegate();
     var parser = new HttpParser(handler);